-Read on for our favorite easy-to-make, easy-to-gift crowd-pleasers, from rich chocolate truffles to creamy caramel to briny, punchy olive tapenade to homemade snack mixes like chaat and Cheez-Its.
+Read on for our favorite easy-to-make, easy-to-gift savory crowd-pleasers, from briny, punchy olive tapenade to homemade snack mixes like chaat and Cheez-Its.
 For a more substantial presentation, just whip up a handful of these recipes in big batches, portion them out into Ball jars and cellophane bags, toss them in a tissue-paper-lined wicker basket, and let the gifting commence.
 Stay tuned for DIY gifts to satisfy any sweet tooth, coming to you later this week!

 Okay, admittedly, "homemade raisins" may not sound like the most exciting of presents, but these plump, juicy specimens just might surprise you.
 Drying grapes in a very low oven preserves their fresh flavor and gives them a more tender texture—they'll be dry enough to store for several weeks, but far less hard and shriveled than their store-bought counterparts.
 Plus, this method allows you to mix and match grape varieties, for a more exciting range of color and flavor.